koordinates/kart/CONTRIBUTING.md

 Continuous integration builds apps, tests, and installers for every commit on supported platforms.
 Artifacts are published to Github Actions, including vendor library bundles, test results, and unsigned installers.

+### Triggering macOS and Windows builds

+To conserve CI resources, macOS and Windows builds only run in these cases:
+- Tag/release builds (always run all platforms)
+- Commits with `ci-build-all` in the commit message
+- Pull requests with the `ci-build-all` label

+Linux builds always run for all commits and PRs.

+To force a macOS/Windows build:
+- For a commit: Include `ci-build-all` anywhere in your commit message
+- For a PR: Add the `ci-build-all` label to the pull request

 ## Code formatting

 We use [Ruff](https://docs.astral.sh/ruff/) to ensure consistent code formatting.
 We recommend integrating Ruff with your editor - [see instructions here](https://docs.astral.sh/ruff/editors/setup/)